MaxVRAM/Signifier/doc/audio_notes.md

         }
         ```

     - Nope, it seemed to work for longer, but still crashed with underrun.
+Also, route devices cannot convert audio like that.
+Ignore this.